 Protection From Bears / Approval For Use

 Thankfully I don’t have any personal experience testing my Bearikade with actual bears, but I can tell you that the Bearikade approval/certification is a little complicated.
-If you hike in non-grizzly territory, it’s more likely to be approved, but you should check with the land management agency where you’ll be using it.
+If you hike in non-grizzly territory, it’s more likely to be approved, but you should check with the land management agency where you’ll be using it for the final word.

 Two thumbs up.
 It’s flat on the bottom, flat on the top, and a perfect height for sitting.